Dairy Analytics

 png

-The Hanumayamma Analytics platform analyzes the credit given to agriculture from over 120 countries on the amount of loans provided by the private/commercial banking sector to producers in agriculture, forestry and fisheries, including household producers, cooperatives, and agro-businesses.
-The application of statistical techniques and econometric models enable the Hanumayamma Agriculture Analytic platform to develop contextualized recommendations to local farmers with the purpose of providing advanced insights to tackle any movements in macroeconomic conditions, while ensuring the profitability of small farmers.
-Commodity Models and Risk Models of the Hanumayamma agriculture platform heavily use credit to agriculture data to continuously assess global market conditions to safeguard the small farmer.
+The Hanumayamma Analytics platform examines the credit given to agriculture by the private/commercial banking sector in over 120 countries, which includes loans to producers in agriculture, forestry and fisheries, such as household producers, cooperatives, and agro-businesses.
+The Hanumayamma Agriculture Analytic platform uses statistical techniques and econometric models to generate customized recommendations for local farmers, with the aim of providing advanced insights to cope with any changes in macroeconomic conditions, while ensuring the profitability of small farmers.
+The Hanumayamma agriculture platform relies on credit to agriculture data for its Commodity Models and Risk Models, which constantly evaluate global market conditions to protect the small farmer.

 request a demo